hall-lab/svtools/Tutorial.md

 This step assumes you have already run CNVnator and that the output required for this step is stored in your analysis directory at
 `/temp/cnvnator-temp/NA12877.bam.hist.root`.
 If you have installed SpeedSeq, CNVnator is run as part of `speedseq sv`.
 More details about `speedseq sv` are [here](https://github.com/hall-lab/speedseq#speedseq-sv)

-You will also need to prepare a subdirectory to hold the Copynumber(cn) VCF files
+You will also need to prepare a subdirectory to hold the copynumber(cn) VCF files
 ```
 mkdir -p cn
 ```